cmk/profunctor-optics/profunctor-optics/README.md

   * Be performant.
 Pure data access and mutation shouldn't be the bottleneck in your application.

+  * Be interoperable.
+The only requirement to creat an optic is the `profunctors` package, which is heavily used and likely to end up in `base` at some point.
+Optics compose with `(.)` from `Prelude` as is typical.
+If you want to provide profunctor optics for your own types in your own libraries, then you can do so without incurring a dependency on this package.
+The same goes for indexed and coindexed optics.
+Conversions to & from the Van Laarhoven representations are provided for each optic type.

 If you're new to profunctors, [this talk](https://www.youtube.com/watch?v=OJtGECfksds) by Phil Freeman and the following series are good general introductions: